 Service rules for when a driver is allowed to drive, sleep, etc. can really put a cramp in a trucker’s style.
 Single rules don’t always universally make things better for truckers.
 When these get too onerous, even experienced veteran doctors can turn tail and leave—and the profession suffers.

-These are just the main reasons truck drivers leave their jobs.
+Overall, these are just the main reasons drivers leave CDL trucking jobs.
 Sometimes truckers just want to retire or leave the transportation industry for something else.
 What would make you leave your job, drivers?
 Connect with us here and share your thoughts.